DRYADS GREEN GALLERY WELCOMES YOU

 acquire something actually touched by the master, after having been bid beaten time after time.
 "Time"

-Benton's sketchbook--otherwise there are no condition issues and provenance is secure.
-This
+was removed from Benton's sketchbook--otherwise there are no condition issues and provenance is

-acquisition represents our realization of an important goal for our gallery, and though we have many
+secure.
+This acquisition represents our realization of an important goal for our gallery, and though we

 Thomas Hart Benton (1889-1975) was born in Neosho, Missouri on April 15, 1889.
 But Benton also lived in